SOC-CMCTS/fn_pa_firewall/README.md

  ![screenshot: main](./doc/screenshots/main.png) <!-- ::CHANGE_ME:: -->

-This integration contains Functions to interact with address groups, addresses, Global Protect User within Palo Alto Firewall.
+This integration contains Functions to interact with Tag Name, Address Object, GlobalProtect User within Palo Alto Firewall.

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* Key Feature 1 <!-- ::CHANGE_ME:: -->
-* Key Feature 2 <!-- ::CHANGE_ME:: -->
-* Key Feature 3 <!-- ::CHANGE_ME:: -->
+* Create a new tag
+* Create an IP Address Object
+* Delete an IP Address Object
+* View all GlobalProtect users
+* Disconnect a GlobalProtect user

 ---